If you’re like many tired parents, you might be tempted to try any number of things, in the hope of finding the parenting Holy Grail: more sleep!

 You may have heard about use of gripe water as a way to try to reduce wind in a baby.
 While some parents may believe it is helpful, there is no scientific evidence to support its use.

-You might not be aware, but gripe water contains about 4% alcohol.
-It is possible that any perceived benefits of it may be partly due to the sleep-inducing properties of alcohol.
+In addition, you might not be aware that in Australia, some brands of gripe water have been known to contain alcohol.
+It’s possible that any perceived benefits of it may be partly due to the sleep-inducing properties of alcohol.
+Always check the label before buying any products for your family.

 If something given to a baby for non-medical reasons happens to unnaturally induce sleep, this could potentially cause harm.
-For example, sleeping longer/deeper may increase a baby’s risk of SIDS.
+For example, sleeping longer or deeper may increase a baby’s risk of SIDS.

 #2: Corn (Karo) Syrup